cxm12/FMIRQA/README.md

 ### Prediction
-The proposed AssHall uses the well-trained models (UniFMIR [1]) and does not need additional training.
+The proposed HallAssess uses the well-trained models (UniFMIR [1]) and does not need additional training.

 Evaluating the quality of super-resolution results Download the pretrained models from `https://pan.baidu.com/s/1_NBMYfPrMylp71DPJFtcJg?pwd=ohe5`.
 Place the file in the model file.